PatrickMcDougle/CSC-1061-CS2-Java/GRADING_BREAKDOWN.md

     needs a comment block with a short description of what the method does, what the inputs/parameters are, what the method returns, and what exceptions it might throw.
--   **Using Swing or AWT** - Programs may require the use of a GUI.
-For that, JavaFX is the preferred method of doing GUIs.
-The use of AWT and Swing is discouraged for these are the old way of doing GUIs which comes with bugs and issues.
 -   **My Opinion** - You may loose points on things that I feel you should loose points on.
 These tend to be the little random things I run into.
 This is a catch all statement for all those little things.